Readonly mfaMFA API client for multi-factor authentication operations.

 The options required to perform the token exchange.

-A promise that resolves to the token endpoint response, which contains the issued Auth0 tokens.
+A promise that resolves to the token endpoint response.

 Returns a string to be used to demonstrate possession of the private key used to cryptographically bind access tokens with DPoP.